CALCULUS - 2021/2

 The learning /teaching strategy is designed to:

-- A detailed introduction to differentiation, integration and ordinary differential equations with constants coefficients
+- A detailed introduction to complex numbers, differentiation, integration and ordinary differential equations with constants coefficients

 - Experience (through demonstration) of the methods used to interpret, understand and solve problems in calculus